LLNL/axom/src/axom/slic/docs/sphinx/sections/slic_macros.rst

 ------------

-Slic provides a set of convenience macros that can be used to streamline logging within the `Axom Toolkit`_ and may be used within any application using Slic.
+Slic provides a set of convenience macros that can be used to streamline logging within an application.

 .. note::

-  The :ref:`sections/slic_macros` presented herein are not the only interface to log messages with Slic.
+  The :ref:`sections/slic_macros` are not the only interface to log messages with Slic.
 They are used within the `Axom Toolkit`_ for convenience.
 Applications or libraries that adopt Slic, typically, use the C++ API directly, e.g., call ``slic::logMessage()`` and  wrap the